Tax Services Atlanta | IRS Resolution

 Discretionary Installment Agreements

-Taxpayers may be relieved under the following conditions:
+Taxpayers can find relief under the following conditions:

 The suggested payment amount meets or exceeds the “minimum acceptable payment,” which is the larger of $25 or the sum obtained by dividing the tax liability, interest, and penalties by 72.